TVTower/TVTower/docs/manual_en.md

 There are two ways to save and load the game.
 On the one hand, you can open up the appropriate menu by pressing the "Escape" key.
 By left-clicking on the respective menu entries, you can get to the corresponding sub-menu.
 When saving, enter a name.
 When loading, find a savegame and select the appropriate entry.

+You can define an auto-save interval in the settings.
+When the corresponding number of game hours after saving the last time is over, the game is saved automatically.
+Zero hours deactivates auto-saving.

 On the other hand, there's also the possibility of quick-saving and -loading.
 Simply press these keys:

 * Quick Save - "F5" key
 * Quick Load - "F8" key

+Attention: Quick Load restores the game saved using F5; not the last saved game.

 Game Speed
 ==========